Subhash2424lenka/website/README.md

 my name is subhash chandra Lenka

-this text is used for the subhash Lenka  dealing with the
+this text is used for the subhash  dealing with the

 conflict while pulling
 <<<<<<< HEAD